 - Boomerang (Paramount+) - This is a time capsule of the early 90s and a who's who of Black actors of the time!
 The acting is pretty terrible, but it's still fun to watch.
 Halle Berry is maybe 25-26 and looks like a baby!
 She is cute and not yet in her sexy 30s.
 Definitely had some laugh out loud moments.

 - Never Been Kissed (Disney+) - They have somehow managed to make Drew Barrymore look plain in the first 10 minutes of this movie.
+You get to see a 20 year old Jessica Alba as a mean girl and wow some of these kids cruel.

 Books